Jason Van Dyke, Chicago Police Officer Who Murdered Laquan McDonald, Reportedly Beaten By Inmates In Prison

 Details of the attack were not yet clear, but sources said that Van Dyke was expected to be OK despite suffering facial injuries in the attack.
 It was also unclear why Van Dyke was transferred to the Connecticut prison, the report noted.
 There had been no incidents while Van Dyke was in an Illinois prison, though there had been some worries that he may be a target for other inmates given the notoriety of his case and his conviction for shooting McDonald 16 times.

-McDonald has been sentenced to 81 months in prison for the shooting death of the 17-year-old, a killing that sparked racial tension in Chicago and widespread calls for reform from the Chicago Police Department.
+Van Dyke has been sentenced to 81 months in prison for the shooting death of the 17-year-old, a killing that sparked racial tension in Chicago and widespread calls for reform from the Chicago Police Department.
 Video of the shooting attracted viral interest and became a major part of Van Dyke’s trial, showing the officer firing a number of times and striking McDonald 16 times despite the teen not appearing to be a threat.

 Van Dyke’s prison sentence also drew some controversy, as prosecutors had been seeking 18 to 20 years in prison.
 Van Dyke could be out in as little as three years with good behavior, ABC 7 Chicago reported.